 If unit contains Option C, Product Selection, verify that set is correctly positioned for desired product.
-If it is not, reposition the Bolts (1-C) and verify that all bolt heads are flush to 0.03 inch (0.76 mm) below the adjacent Collar (2-27) surface.
+If it is not, reposition the required Bolt (1-C) and verify that bolt head is flush to 0.03-inch (0.76-mm) below the adjacent Collar (2-27) surface.